On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

+and integrating from $0$ to $\lambda$ using $\det I=1$ gives the result. \end{proof} \begin{remark} For matrices over $\C$ equation $A^2=aA$ implies that all eigenvalues of $A$ are either $0$ or $a$, so in this case

-Integrating and using $\det I=1$, we get the result. \end{proof} The next result is an explicit computation of the total Chern form of a trivial vector bundle with a special non-diagonal Hermitian metric. \begin{lemma} Let $E_{r}=X\times\C^{r}$ be a trivial rank $r$ vector bundle over $X$ with a Hermitian metric $h$ given by
+\end{remark} The next result is an explicit computation of the total Chern form of a trivial vector bundle with a special non-diagonal Hermitian metric. \begin{lemma} Let $E_{r}=X\times\C^{r}$ be a trivial rank $r$ vector bundle over $X$ with a Hermitian metric $h$ given by

 and $f_{1},\dots, f_{r-1}\in C^{\infty}(X,\C)$, $\s\in C^{\infty}(X,\R)$.
 Then